fernandostc/v1-c1ws-workshop/content/40_Demo-Detection/Windows.md

 ---
 #### Command & Control
-You can use the same tatics used on the step "Persistence", or even using other customm tools to interact with the C&C Server.
+You can use the same tatics used on the step "Persistence", or even using other custom tools to interact with the C&C Server.

 ---
 #### Collection